The rise of the robot vacuum has definitely saved many a homeowner’s precious time and effort when it comes to the daily or weekly vac-up.

 As advanced as the technology is on some of these machines, there are still times when they need a little human help.

-We dream of a world where robots are smart enough to solve problems like these by themselves, but let’s be honest, it’s probably still a long time before that dream can become a commercial reality.
+of a world where robots are smart enough to solve problems like these by themselves, but let’s be honest, it’s probably still a long time before that dream can become a commercial reality.

 Until then, here are some things you can manually do to prep the furniture around your home in order to avoid these annoying issues from happening to your robo vac.

-How to Stop a Robot Vacuum From Going Under the Couch and Bed
+p-block-heading">How to Stop a Robot Vacuum From Going Under the Couch and Bed

 Navigation settings